 Load balancer with NodePorts and no SNAT

-- Use of health checks: The external load balancer uses a health check to determine which nodes to target, and these can result in transient errors (e.g. due to rolling deployments, health check timeouts, etc.)
+- Use of health checks: The external load balancer uses a health check to determine which nodes to target, which can result in transient errors (e.g. due to rolling deployments, health check timeouts, etc.).

-As a final deployment pattern, we can create advanced configurations consisting of multiple external load balancers each of which map to a different Ingress Controller.
-Users can select a technology-specific Ingress Controller based upon desired feature capabilities (e.g. NGINX or Traefik), and configure Ingress resources for underlying applications accordingly.
+Users can select a technology-specific Ingress Controller based upon desired feature capabilities, and configure Ingress resources for underlying applications accordingly.
 Examples of potential criteria that may be relevant when comparing candidate controllers include:

-- High availability (HA): If you want to avoid your ingress controller becoming a potential single point of failure (SPOF) for external traffic, you should identify controllers that support HA configurations
+- High availability: If you want to avoid your ingress controller becoming a potential single point of failure (SPOF) for external traffic, you should identify controllers that support high-availability configurations

 - Enterprise support: While many open source controller options are available, not all provide enterprise support options that teams can rely on when needed

-The aspects of previous deployment patterns such as configuring externalTrafficPolicy to allow for load spreading or avoiding SNAT can be incorporated, with each Ingress Controller potentially configured differently.
-The ability to easily piece together external load balancers and Ingress Controllers in a manner that meets the unique business needs of an organization exemplifies the benefits that the flexibility of k8s networking can provide.
+The ability to easily piece together load balancers and ingress controllers in a manner that meets the unique business needs of an organization exemplifies the benefits that the flexibility of K8s networking can provide.